intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 - Adding more partitions and contexts, to make it increasingly difficult to collude with enough parties to recover identities.

-## Violations by Insufficient Partitioning
+## Violations by Insufficient or Incorrect Partitioning

+Insufficient or incorrect application of privacy partitioning can lessen or negate benefits to users.
-Partitioning alone is not a panacea for privacy.
-It is possible to apply partitioning in a way that is insufficient for meaningful privacy.
+In particular, it is possible to apply partitioning in a way that is either insufficient or incorrect for meaningful privacy.
 For example, partitioning at one layer in the stack can fail to account for linkable information at different layers in the stack.
 Privacy violations can stem from partitioning failures in a multitude of ways, some of which are described below.

 ### Violations from Application Information